JESP/ESPAnet Doctoral Researcher Prize

 (The prize is awarded in 2018 for papers presented at ESPAnet events in 2017)

 The submitted paper must have been presented at one of the ESPAnet conferences, workshops or seminars in 2017.
-The author(s) must not yet have been awarded a doctorate at the closing date of January 10th, 2018.
+The authors may themselves submit papers they have presented.
+The author(s) must not yet have been awarded a doctorate at the closing date of February 25th, 2018.

 Criteria for assessment